18F/joining-18f/pages/who-we-are-hiring.md

 ## Where are we hiring?

 Everywhere in the United States!
 If you have no experience working on remote teams or are applying for a role that requires in-person interactions with clients, we'll ask you to work out of our San Francisco or D.C. office.
-However, the much of our team is distributed across the country in places like Chicago, New York, Raleigh, Tuscon, Austin, Dayton, Philadelphia, San Diego, Seattle, and Portland.
+However, much of our team is distributed across the country in places like Chicago, New York, Raleigh, Tuscon, Austin, Dayton, Philadelphia, San Diego, Seattle, and Portland.

 ## Open positions